shirokovnv/wb_parser_example/README.md

 1. Create `tmp` dir in project root folder
 2. Run `make test` for unit-testing.

+Tests use `mockery/mockery` and `fakerphp/faker` packages as dependencies.

 ## Help

 Run `make help` to see available commands.